lamphanqg/lamphanqg.github.io/about.md

 (I'm on the left)

-I'm a SE/BrSE from Vietnam.
-I used to live in Saitama and now moved to Himeshima, an island in Oita Prefecture, Japan.
-My experience is mainly about coding in PHP and Ruby, as well as connecting Vietnamese and Japanese team members.
+I'm a Ruby on Rails developer from Vietnam.
+I used to live in Beppu (Oita), Saitama, then Himeshima (Oita) and now moved to Himeji, a city with a very beautiful castle in Hyogo, Japan.
+My experience has been mainly about coding in Ruby, as well as connecting Vietnamese and Japanese team members.

 ## Education